Is the Citi Simplicity worth it?

 You’re looking for long-term value

-Though you’ll be hard-pressed to find a lengthier introductory offer than that offered by the Citi Simplicity, once you’ve paid off your debt or large purchase, the card doesn’t offer much value.
+Though you’ll be hard-pressed to find a lengthier introductory offer than that offered by the Citi Simplicity, you may not find as much value once you’ve paid off your debt or large purchase.
 There are plenty of other balance transfer cards that feature both zero-interest offers and ongoing rewards on your spending, so it’s worth taking a look at some of the best balance transfer credit cards on the market to determine if the Citi Simplicity is truly your best option.

-The Citi® Double Cash Card, for example, offers effectively 2 percent cash back on all purchases (an unlimited 1 percent as you buy, plus another 1 percent when you pay for your purchases) and a 0 percent intro APR on balance transfers for 18 months (16.24% to 26.24% variable APR after).
+The Citi® Double Cash Card, for example, offers 2 percent cash back on all purchases (an unlimited 1 percent as you buy, plus another 1 percent when you pay for your purchases) and a 0 percent intro APR on balance transfers for 18 months (18.49 to 28.49 percent variable APR after).
 If you can bear to pay off your debt in 18 months rather than 21, this no-annual-fee Citi card is a solid option in terms of ongoing value.

 Should you get the Citi Simplicity Card?

-However, if you’re looking to earn rewards on your purchases, you should definitely explore other options.
-A variety of cards offer both ongoing rewards and intro APR periods, and there’s no sense sacrificing additional card benefits if you can swing paying off debt in a shorter period of time.
+However, if you’re looking to earn rewards on your purchases, there are better options to consider.
+A variety of cards offer both ongoing rewards and introductory 0 percent APR periods, and there’s no sense sacrificing additional card benefits if you can swing paying off debt in a slightly shorter period of time.

 The bottom line

-While we covered the most important points of whether the Citi Simplicity is worth it, check out our Citi Simplicity Card review for further information on rates, fees, comparable cards and more.
+If you’re looking for more info about how Citi Simplicity can help you pay down an existing debt balance, check out our Citi Simplicity Card review for further information on rates, fees, comparable cards and more.

 Note, you’ll need a good to excellent credit score (typically between 670 and 850) to qualify.
 Not sure where you stand?
 There are several ways to get preapproved for a Citi card.